CesarChaparro1974/CesarChaparro1974/README.md

 - 🔭 It interest me very much to be part of professional events and projects.
 - 🌱 I love to help team mates and to collaborate with a team, I used to help other students and see they are progessing well in the program.
 - 👯 I don't work just to survive, I want to be part of a project where it can grow and to take my part with my knowledge, experience and technical knowledge.
-- 🧩 I see the importance of being in good communication, planning ahead and be organized with the team, I hate to work alone in the ivory tower.
 - 🗺️ Personally I love music, gym and to be with my loved ones any time I can, travel and know new cultures and mentality around the world.
 - 📫 How to reach me: +972527520220
 - 😄 Pronouns: him/his